Sonoma County, Windsor appeal state-mandated targets for future housing

 Starting in 2023, the state’s top housing agency is set to more than double the entire Bay Area’s housing target to over 440,000 new homes.
 Urban centers including San Francisco, San Jose and the East Bay will shoulder the bulk of that development.
 Still, the increase has trickled down to Sonoma County.

-From 2023 to 2031, the unincorporated county’s home building goal is set to jump to 3,881 units.
+From 2023 to 2031, the unincorporated county’s home building goal is set to jump to 3,881 total units.
+That’s up from from just 515 homes in the current eight-year cycle.
 About 147,000 people, or about 30% of the county’s population, live in unincorporated communities.
 Windsor’s housing target, meanwhile, could double to 993 units.

 Rabbitt and other local officials say the increases are at odds with a countywide effort to focus growth in denser cities such as Santa Rosa and Rohnert Park.
 They argue those areas already are zoned for more affordable multifamily homes and large apartment buildings.